Lessons From the Front and the Emergency Room: Leading Under High Pressure

 As a war veteran, working with veterans is a cause that’s close to your heart.
 What should managers know about hiring and working with veterans?

 Veterans, as a group, possess qualities that make them great employees.
 They are disciplined, hardworking, loyal, courageous, and team-oriented.
 All these qualities are essential for efficient employees.

-Get ready for some intense stories and the leadership lessons forged under fire and pressure.
-Dr. Sudip Bose’s keynote on Monday, June 1 is sponsored by SGS Galson.
+Register today and get ready for some intense stories and the leadership lessons forged under fire and pressure.
+Dr. Sudip Bose’s keynote is Monday, May 24, 2021, from 8:00 a.m.-9:30 a.m., is sponsored by SGS Galson.